 It may take a minute or two for Metabase to start up.

 Complete the first set of fields asking for your email address.
 This information isn’t crucial for anything but does have to be filled in.

 On the Add your data page, fill in the following information:

-Field Enter… Database Materialize Name tpcch Host materialized Port 6875 Database name materialize Database username materialize Database password Leave empty.
+Field Enter… Database type PostgreSQL Name tpcch Host materialized Port 6875 Database name materialize Database username materialize Database password Leave empty.